faizrktm/rempiw-web/README.md

 ```

 ## Components
+Components documentation available at https://my-next-boilerplate-ui.vercel.app
-To see components documentation on storybook, kindly run on terminal
+To see components documentation locally, run on terminal
 ```
 yarn storybook
 ```